Robert-Schimanek/OpenDTU-OnBattery/docs/DeviceProfiles.md

-# Moved
+# Device Profiles

-Have a look at the [OpenDTU-OnBattery documentation](https://opendtu-onbattery.net/firmware/device_profiles/).
+This documentation has been [moved to the wiki](https://github.com/helgeerbe/OpenDTU-OnBattery/wiki/Device-Profiles).